voorhof/bries/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/voorhof/bries.svg?style=flat-square)](https://packagist.org/packages/voorhof/bries)

 This is a starter kit for Laravel (12) using the [Bootstrap](https://getbootstrap.com/) frontend toolkit.
-Heavily inspired on the breeze + blade package option from https://github.com/laravel/breeze
+Heavily inspired on the breeze + blade package option from [Laravel Breeze](https://github.com/laravel/breeze).

 ## Installation

-This package should only be used within a fresh laravel installation.
+This package should only be used within a fresh Laravel installation.
 You can install the package via composer:

 ```bash